wp-plugins/custom-status/readme.txt

 Requires at least: 3.1
 Tested up to: 3.3.1
 Stable tag: 1.1

-Add new statuses to post, page and custom-post.
+License: GPLv2

-New statuses (created by user interface or from register_post_status() function) are listed in "edit-status" menu for post.
+Add new statuses (created by user interface or from register_post_status() function) to post, page and custom-post.